microsoft/react-native-code-push/README.md

 ```

-The CodePush client supports differential updates, so even though you are releasing your JS bundle and assets on every update, your end users will only actually download the files they need.
-The service handles this automatically so that you can focus on creating awesome apps and we can worry about optimizing end user downloads.
+The CodePush client supports differential updates, so even though you are releasing your JS bundle and assets on every update, you will only actually download the files you need.
+The service handles this optimizing downloads so that you can focus on creating awesome apps.

-For more details about how the `release-react` command works, as well as the various parameters it exposes, refer to the [CLI docs](https://github.com/Microsoft/code-push/tree/master/cli#releasing-updates-react-native).
+For more details about how the `release-react` command works, as well as the various parameters it exposes, you can refer to the [CLI docs](https://github.com/Microsoft/code-push/tree/master/cli#releasing-updates-react-native).
 Additionally, if you would prefer to handle running the `react-native bundle` command yourself, and therefore, want an even more flexible solution than `release-react`, refer to the [`release` command](https://github.com/Microsoft/code-push/tree/master/cli#releasing-updates-general) for more details.

 If you run into any issues, or have any questions/comments/feedback, you can ping us within the [#code-push](https://discord.gg/0ZcbPKXt5bWxFdFu) channel on Reactiflux, [e-mail us](mailto:codepushfeed@microsoft.com) and/or check out the [troubleshooting](#debugging--troubleshooting) details below.